19hours/sg-statutes/Acts/Finance Companies Act.md

 “published reserves”, in relation to a finance company, means reserves which appear in the accounts of the finance company but does not include any reserves which are represented by the writing down of the value of assets or by provision for the depreciation of fixed assets or which are maintained for any specific purposes;

+“securities” has the same meaning as in section 2(1) of the Securities and Futures Act;

+[Act 4 of 2017 wef 08/10/2018]

+“securities-based derivatives contract” has the same meaning as in section 2(1) of the Securities and Futures Act;

+[Act 4 of 2017 wef 08/10/2018]

-“share”, in relation to a finance company, means a share in the share capital of the finance company and includes an interest in such a share.
+“share”, in relation to a finance company, means a share in the share capital of the finance company and includes an interest in such a share;

+[Act 4 of 2017 wef 08/10/2018]

+“unit” has the same meaning as in section 2(1) of the Securities and Futures Act.

+[Act 4 of 2017 wef 08/10/2018]

 [33/84; 27/94; 5/2005]